-CFBL’s mission is to provide students with the best of French educational culture, while preparing them for life in the modern world by giving them a bilingual, multicultural education.

-We aim in particular to:

-- deliver a bilingual and bi-cultural education to French-speaking pupils.

-3. CFBL’s mission is to provide students with the best of French educational culture, while preparing them for life in the modern world by giving them a bilingual, multicultural education.
+CFBL’s mission is to provide students with the best of French and British educational cultures, while preparing them for life in the modern world by giving them a bilingual, international, multicultural education.

 We aim in particular to:

 - deliver a bilingual and multicultural education to pupils.